MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-general.md

 > [!NOTE]
 > DirectLine channel supports handoff in the [bot as an agent](~/bot-service-design-pattern-handoff-human.md#bot-as-an-agent) scenario.
 This is because there is an application that handles the handoff event.

-In the case of channels that do not handle the handoff, the middleware is used to transforms the handoff event into API calls specific to the agent hub.
+In the case of channels that do not handle the handoff, the middleware is used to transform the handoff event into API calls specific to the agent hub.

 ### ??Questions??